gammapy/gammapy/docs/getting-started/index.rst

 Gammapy treats 2D maps as 3D cubes with one bin in energy.
 Sometimes, you might want to use previously obtained images lacking an energy axis (eg: reduced using traditional IACT tools) for modeling and fitting inside Gammapy.
-In this case, it is necessary to attach an `energy` axis on as it is showm in the tutorials.
+In this case, it is necessary to attach an `energy` axis on as it is shown in the tutorials.

 .. accordion-footer::